camilapulido/Automatic-Detection-of-spontaneus-activity-with-iGluSnFR/README.md

-# Automatic detection of Spontaneus Synaptic Activty by the use of the glutamete sensor iGlusnFr.
+# Automatic detection of Spontaneous Synaptic Activity by the use of the glutamate sensor iGlusnFr.
 Author: Camila Pulido

 ##